troyhacks/MoonLight/docs/develop/installation.md

     <img width="320" src="https://github.com/user-attachments/assets/4e6faf4a-f169-46e4-a2f8-5d4021516a04" />

-* When git is not installed on your system, install it, restart VSCode and press ☑️ again
+* When git is not installed on your system, [download git](https://git-scm.com/downloads) and install, restart VSCode and press ☑️ again

     * Windows: